Skip to content

 What does your family think about your gambling?
 Does it affect your relationships with them or your friends?
 Are you relying on them to fund your gambling?

 The signs mentioned are heavily linked to gambling addiction.
 That being said, we’re not here to diagnose you.
-That’s not our job, and it’s not yours either.
-If these signs have aroused any concern, reach out to a professional, and they’ll have achieved their function.
-You should never self-diagnose without consulting an expert.
+If these signs have aroused any concern, reach out to a professional.

 If you’ve decided to reach out, you’ve got options.
 There are plenty of support organizations that provide help to those who want to control their gambling better.